hkociemba/CubeExplorer/readme.txt

 2008-12-26  Cube Explorer 4.63
             -The autorun feature of Cube Explorer for solving many cubes takes advantage of machines with more than one processor (phyical or virtual).
-             With a Core i7 920 CPU (8 physical and virutal processors) and the 4.63s version about 490 cubes are solved optimally per hour.
+             With a Core i7 920 CPU (8 physical and virtual processors) and the 4.63s version about 490 cubes are solved optimally per hour.

 2008-09-25  Cube Explorer 4.62